ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 1.md

 - Do you want to do this every 3 years?
 As an enterprise you need to take this into consideration.
 Businesses rather focus on their main objective/product

 _Lock-in_ -> When a customer becomes too dependent on one cloud service ecosystem, making it difficult and costly to switch

+Is the data safe in the cloud?

+_Public Cloud Computing Services_ -> Offered by third party providers, grant the general public internet-based access to a range of computing resources, including virtual machines, storage and applications.
+- This is a huge concern for financial institutions

+ _Audit Trial_ -> Who, how why? -> is a digital record that tracks and logs all activities, access and changes within a cloud environment.
+- Essentially, everything gets logged for security purposes.
+- Compliance
+- Very important to understand why and how something happened -> if something breaks, you check this

+_Licensing Fee_ -> Everything you pay for, human capital, software, machines, support, maintenance, adds up.
+This cost is fixed/remains constant but goes up every year, regardless of your sales.

+#### Practice Quiz Question: Building Blocks of Cloud Infrastructure Service (IaaS)

+Compute, Storage, Networking

+# Classical Enterprise, Why Cloud & Evolution of Cloud - Video